 The Remington was not my first choice in the price range.
-I really had wanted a Ruger SR1911, as I am a huge fan of Ruger firearms.
-That is actually what I went into the store to have ordered when I saw the R1 in the case.
+I really wanted a Ruger SR1911, as I am a huge fan of Ruger firearms.
+That is actually what I went into the store to order when I saw the R1 in the case.
 I'm a sucker for milspec guns, and really enjoyed my milspec Springfield, but unfortunately had to sell it at a point when money was tight.

-About The Gun
+About the Gun

 I'm not gonna get deep into the history of the 1911 here.
 Wikipedia has a great page with lots of information on the development and use of the 1911.
 Most of us probably know that the 1911 was used by our armed forces for right around 70 years, and is still used by some special ops forces.
-During, WW1 Remington made some 1911s on government contract, although stopped production in 1919 right after the war.
+During, WW1 Remington made some 1911s on a government contract, although stopped production in 1919 right after the war.
 In 2011 Remington reintroduced the 1911 as the 1911 R1 to commemorate 100 years of the 1911.

-The R1 has features from both the original 1911 and the 1911-A1, as well as a few other features off of more modern guns.
+The R1 has features from both the original 1911 and the 1911-A1, as well as a few other features from more modern guns.
 Unlike either the original 1911 or the A1, the R1 uses a series 80 receiver, so it has the split firing pin safety.
 It also has a front dovetail instead of a pinned front sight to allow the front sight to be adjusted or changed easier.
-The R1 also comes with 3 dot sights.
+The R1 also comes with three dot sights.
 One other change is that Remington lowered and flared the ejection port to allow empties to be ejected easier.
 They also put a small slot in the barrel at the rear of the chamber area as a loaded chamber indicator.
 I should probably note that Remington also fit the R1 with a stainless barrel and bushing.

 The trigger on this gun is the shorter A1 style trigger, as well as the extended grip safety to reduce the chance of hammer bite.
 One other thing they did to this gun was bevel the back edge of the trigger guard to smooth it up a bit.